Related posts

 1. It's cleaner for the seller

-In an asset sale there's no cherry-picking which of the seller's assets, liabilities or obligations to acquire: all assets and liabilities are acquired.
+In a share sale, there’s no cherry-picking which of the seller’s assets, liabilities or obligations to acquire: all assets and liabilities are acquired.
 The seller is not left with any potentially onerous liabilities relating to the business as all risks transfer to the buyer.
 A buyer can, of course, obtain protection via warranties and indemnities, although these are likely to be subject to conditions and caps.

 Share purchases may result in lower tax liability for the seller.
 While asset sales can be subject to a double tax charge – once on the gain from the sale and once when the proceeds are distributed – the proceeds of share sales are paid directly to shareholders and taxed just once.